geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Not ours alone to float on painted wing,

-" And drink the fragrant incense of the spring ;
+" And drink the fragrant incense of the spring;

 " Nor yet our sole employ to guide on high